 You Won’t Be Eligible For Most Types Of Residential Loans

 You cannot tap into all types of residential loans if you want to buy a house with an LLC.
 For example, you can't get FHA loans with an LLC.
 In addition, you also cannot get a conventional loan sold to Fannie Mae and Freddie Mac with an LLC.

 As a first-time real estate investor who wants to buy a duplex or multiplex unit, you might be better off taking advantage of the FHA’s low down payment options instead of setting up an LLC.
-You also give up FHA tax perks when you get an LLC.
-You can deduct the mortgage itself on your personal income and you can also deduct mortgage insurance on FHA loans on your personal income tax.
+You also give up certain tax perks when you get an LLC.
+You can deduct the mortgage insurance on home loans on your personal income tax.

 You’ll Give Up Preferential Capital Gains Treatment

 You pay capital gains tax when you sell your house for more money than you paid for it.
 Normally, you would receive special treatment on capital gains tax when you buy a primary residence.
 You pay no capital gains tax on the first $250,000 of profit if as a single individual.
 Married couples enjoy a $500,000 exemption.
 However, you forfeit this treatment when you own property for investment purposes.